taigaio/taiga-doc/README.md

     $ bundle
     $ asciidoctor -v // should return Asciidoctor 1.5.1 ...

+### (Optional) Regenerating curls and json responses

+Taiga doc include a django app that help us to generate the curl commands and the json responses from the api.
+To use it, you have to activate your taiga-back virtualenv, install the `generate_api_documents`, add it to your taiga settings installed apps, regenerate the taiga-back database with the sample data, and finally run the `generate_api_examples` django command:

+    $ workon taiga-back
+    $ cd generate_api_documents_app
+    $ python setup.py install
+    $ cd $TAIGA_BACK_DIRECTORY
+    $ bash regenerate.sh
+    $ python manage.py generate_api_examples

+After that, you have to copy the contente generated in the output directory to the api/generated/ directory in taiga-doc.
+After that, you can rebuild your documentation running `make`.

 ### (Optional) Setup live preview in browser

 > _Prerequisite: Initial environment above must be setup and working_